-- The Content Library provides educators with a Teacher's Guide to the unit, highlighting the TEKS and providing background information and necessary prerequisite knowledge.
-Materials also provide teachers with journal prompts that include standards correlations, including crosscontent standards.
-For example, the journals for 3.12(A) require students to use data analysis and reasoning skills while employing ELA skills. - EduSmart features leveled readers that explain the scientific content embedded with English Language Arts standards as well.
-After students engage in reading about science in high-interest reading passages, they can complete a comprehension check that asks both scientific questions and English Language Arts questions about the text.
-For example, for TEKS 3.12(A), students read "The Long Journey of the Monarch."
-The text describes the monarch butterfly's migration and metamorphosis, which helps students better understand seasonal changes and the behavior of organisms with a real-world correlation.
+- The Content Library provides educators with a Teacher's Guide to the unit, which highlights the TEKS and provides background information and necessary prerequisite knowledge.
+Materials also provide teachers with journal prompts that include standards correlations, including cross-content standards.
+For example, the journals for 4.12(C) require students to use writing and reasoning skills while employing ELA skills. - EduSmart features leveled readers that explain the scientific content embedded with English Language Arts standards as well.
+After students engage in reading about science in high-interest reading passages, they complete a comprehension check that asks both scientific questions and English Language Arts questions about the text.